What is

 Chondrocytes are a type of cell responsible for bone and cartilage formation.
 They are essential for the development of the skeletal system.2,3

-Medical impacts of achondroplasia
+Medical complications of achondroplasia

 A varied journey for individuals